 Exaggerated fringe, open stitch work and flatteringly drapey yarn come together to make a very easy carefree cardigan that’s perfect for laying year round.

-With very little increasing or decreasing and only two short seams in the entire sweater, this pattern is approachable for confident beginners.
+With very little increasing or decreasing and only two short crochet seams in the entire sweater, this pattern is approachable for confident beginners.
 The main sweater fronts and backs are worked in one piece and sleeve stitches are picked up around armhole (no seams!)
-By using treble crochet and floppy worsted-weight yarn, you’ll work through this cardigan quickly and be twirling your fringe in no time!
+By using treble crochet and floppy worsted-weight yarn, you’ll work through this cardigan quickly and be sashaying in no time.

 Purchase a handy kit with all the yarn + a printed copy of the pattern here.